 What are “open” and “closed” meetings?

-A closed meeting, designated in our directory with a “C” are only for those who have a desire to stop drinking.
-An open meeting, designated in our directory with an “O” are available to anyone interested in Alcoholics Anonymous’ program of recovery from alcoholism.
+A “closed” meeting is only for those who have a desire to stop drinking.
+An “open” meeting is available to anyone interested in the Alcoholics Anonymous program of recovery from alcoholism.
 Even if you do not consider yourself an alcoholic, you may attend an open meeting as an observer.

 How do I find a meeting?

-There are more than 400 meetings each week in the Akron area.
+There are more than 200 in-person meetings each week in the Akron area.
 It is usually not hard to find a meeting you can attend in your area and at a convenient time.
 Most groups give away free printed meeting directories.
-However, the most up-to-date listing of meetings can be found on-line.
-Click here.
+However, the most up-to-date listing of meetings can be found on-line by clicking here.
+There are many virtual options as well.
+You can attend a virtual AA meeting from our area by clicking here.

 Can I get my court paper signed?

 Every AA group is autonomous, so each group is free to decide for itself whether or not to sign attendance papers.
 Most groups in our area do sign court papers for those who respectfully attend their meeting.
-Those who have a policy against signing papers are designated in our directory with “NCP.”
+Those who have a policy against signing papers are noted in our directory list.

 Can my family go with me to a meeting?

-Anyone interested in AA, whether or not they consider themselves an alcoholic, is welcome at an open meeting, designated in our directory with an “O”.
+All who are interested in AA, whether or not they consider themselves an alcoholic, are welcome at an “open” meeting.
 Your family and friends can attend these meetings with you as observers.

 Can I get a ride to a meeting?

 Our Intergroup Office does not provide rides to meetings.
-However, with more than 400 meetings in the area each week, we can often find a meeting you can get to by walking or taking the bus.
+However, we can often find a meeting you can get to by walking or taking the bus.
 Once at a meeting do not be afraid to ask someone for a ride to other meetings.
 Many AA members will give rides if asked politely.

 Will I have to talk?